-Having a sandbox in your backyard can be great fun for small kids, but it can be a bit of a challenge to figure out how to keep cats out of sandboxes.
-Fortunately, if your cat, or other cats in the neighborhood, decide it's one big litter box, there are some ways to keep the cats out!
+Having a sandbox in your backyard can be great fun for small kids, but your local felines might love it, too.
+This isn't just gross, but it can also be harmful to your kiddos.
+How can you keep cats out of the sandbox?
+Fortunately, if your cat (or other cats in the neighborhood) has decided the box is their own personal litter box, there are several ways to keep them out.
+Try these eight ethical and easy tricks to enjoy a cat-free sandbox.

 1. Keep Your Cat Indoors

-If your cat is using the sandbox, the simplest way to keep him out is by keeping him indoors.
-It's the safest option and is recommended by humane societies and feline veterinarians.
-If your cat previously was an outdoor cat, he will need to adjust to an indoor only environment.
-You can help him by providing plenty of cat trees, shelves and perches, and toys for play.
-You could even train him to walk on a leash.
+That means if your cat was previously an outdoor cat, they will need to adjust to an indoor-only environment.
+You can help them by providing plenty of cat trees, shelves and perches, and toys for play.
+You could even train them to walk on a leash for controlled outdoor time.

 2. Cover the Sandbox to Keep Cats Out

-If keeping your cat inside is not an option, or if the sandbox is being used by other cats, covering it is a simple solution.
-Not only does this option keep cats out of your sandbox, it also keeps it free from other items that might blow in there from wind and rain.
+If keeping your cat inside is not an option, or if other cats are using the sandbox, covering it is a simple solution.
+Not only does this option keep cats out of your sandbox, but it also keeps it free from other items that might blow in there from wind and rain.

 DIY Sandbox Covers